mozilla/addon-sdk/packages/test-harness/README.md

 [Packaging](#guide/packaging) tutorial.
 </span>

-This package contains an SDK Program that finds and runs tests.
+This package contains a program that finds and runs tests.
 It is automatically used whenever the `cfx test` command is executed.